hccngu/MeTNet/README.md

-# Meta-Learning Adversarial Domain Adaptation Network for Few-Shot Text Classification
+# Meta-Learning Triplet Network with Adaptive Margins for Few-Shot Named Entity Recognition

 This repository contains the code and data for our paper: